NdunguSam01/toy-problems-week-1/README.md

 **Locate the JavaScript file:**

 In the cloned project directory, locate the JavaScript file you want to run.
-The file might have a .js extension
+The file will have a .js extension

 **Run the JavaScript file:**